 When will I start?

-The start dates for each intake are usually either mid-September or mid-February.
+The start date for each intake is usually mid-September.
 The specific dates are confirmed approximately two months before the start of the fellowship.

 What is the duration of the fellowship and is it flexible?